Bundles of metric structures as left ultrafunctors: Examples

-\item $\bb{K}$ vector space axioms ($\bb{K}$ is by default $\bb{C}$ unless it's indicated to be $\bb{R}$) \item Norm axioms: which are axioms ensuring that the norm (which is defined for each sort $||x|| =d(x,0)$) is a norm. \item Axioms that ensure that the inclusion function is compatible with distance, addition, and additive inverse. \item Axioms ensuring that each $D_n$ is interpreted as the ball of radius $n$, these are $(\la{Sup}_{x \in D_1}(||x|| \dotminus 1)$, and $\la{Sup}_{x \in D_{n}}Inf_{y \in D_1}(d(x,\iota_{1,n}(y))\dotminus(||x|| \dotminus 1))$. (what the last axiom is telling us informally is that if some element $x$ in $B_n$ has norm less than or equal to $1$, iff there exists an element $y$ in $B_1$ such $\iota_{1,n}(y)=x$, see \cite{farah2021model}). \item[$5^'$] Axiom ensuring that the new symbol $k_n$ is interpreted as $n-||x||$, formally speaking this axiom should be $\la{Sup}_{x \in D_n}|(k_n(x) - (n - ||x||))|$. \end{enumerate} As stated before, axiomatising Banach spaces without this newly introduced symbol leads to the category of Banach space with contractions, while axiomatising Banach spaces with the newly introduced symbol $k_n$, will force maps to be isometries, and hence this is going to lead to two different notions of bundles of Banach spaces, which turned out to be already existing in the literature.
+Now we are going to list the necessary axioms informally, here $\|x\|$ means $d(x,0)$ (notice that it is possible to make the norm an additional function symbol (sortwise) and add axioms ensuring that the distance and the norm define the same metric): \begin{enumerate} \item $\mathbb{K}$ vector space axioms ($\mathbb{K}$ is by default $\mathbb{C}$ unless it's indicated to be $\mathbb{R}$). \item Norm axioms: which are axioms ensuring that the norm (which is defined for each sort $\|x\| =d(x,0)$) is a norm. \item Axioms that ensure that the inclusion function is compatible with distance, addition, and additive inverse. \item Axioms ensuring that each $D_{n}$ is interpreted as the ball of radius $n$.
+These are $\mathrm{Sup}_{x \in D_{1}}(\|x\| \dotminus 1)$, and $\mathrm{Sup}_{x \in D_{n}}\mathrm{Inf}_{y \in D_{1}}(d(x,\iota _{1,n}(y)) \dotminus (\|x\| \dotminus 1))$, here $\dotminus $ denotes truncated subtraction i.e. $x \dotminus y= \max(x-y,0)$ (what the last axiom is telling us informally is that an element $x$ in $D_{n}$ has norm less than or equal to $1$, iff there exists an element $y$ in $D_{1}$ such that $\iota _{1,n}(y)=x$, see \cite{farah2021model}). \item[$5^{\prime}$] Axiom ensuring that the new symbol $k_{n}$ is interpreted as $n-\|x\|$, formally speaking this axiom should be $\mathrm{Sup}_{x \in D_{n}}|(k_{n}(x) - (n - \|x\|))|$. \end{enumerate} As stated before, axiomatising Banach spaces without this newly introduced symbol leads to the category of Banach space with contractions, while axiomatising Banach spaces with the newly introduced symbol $k_{n}$, will force maps to be isometries, and hence this is going to lead to two different notions of bundles of Banach spaces, which turned out to be already existing in the literature.